Sly 2: Band of Thieves: Premise

 Sly 2: Band of Thieves is double the length of its predecessor, lasting eight stages and five worlds.
 Each world has a Klaww Gang member leading a criminal organization or family within it as its boss.
 Dimitri is a celebrity in the underworld of Paris, forging popular paintings in revenge to classmates that criticized his works done at his art college.
-Jean-Bistro is in Canada extracting natural resources, such as chopping down trees, to tame "the Wild North".
+Jean-Bison is in Canada extracting natural resources, such as chopping down trees, to tame "the Wild North".
 He utilizes a train system spanning across the nation's plains to import goods for the Klaww Gang.
 He had previously been frozen for 100 years as a result of an avalanche he faced while taking opportunity of the Klondike Gold Rush, thus alienating him from society.
 Rajan, born poor in India, has committed to a life of crime throughout his whole life, such as working for the gang, in order to increase his standing in the nation's social hierarchy.
-The parrot Arpeggio, who frequently attends opera houses in London, is inspired by his inability to fly to develop his skills as a mechanic, and serves that role for the gane.
+The parrot Arpeggio, who frequently attends opera houses in London, is inspired by his inability to fly to develop his skills as a mechanic, and serves that role for the gang.
 In Prague is the Contessa's criminal rehabilitation center.